History of Galicia (Eastern Europe): Second World War and Distrikt Galizien

 and Galicia was subsequently incorporated into the General Government as Distrikt Galizien.

 As Germany viewed Galicia as already partially aryanized and civilized, more non-Jewish Galicians escaped the full extent of German intentions than many other Ukrainians who lived more eastward.
 Despite the more lenient extent of German control for some of the Galician population, many Galicians, especially Jewish Galicians, were deported to concentration camps, much like elsewhere in Ukraine.

 Most of the 500 000 Jews (around 12% of the population) were shot on the edge of common graves or killed in Belzec.
+The Lwów Ghetto was established after the |Lviv pogroms, holding around 120,000 Jews.

 Conflicts in Galicia and Volhynia between Poles and Ukrainians also intensified during this time, with skirmishes between the Polish Home Army (AK), Ukrainian Insurgent Army (UPA), German Wehrmacht, and Soviet partisans.
 These conflicts included the massacres of Poles in Volhynia, and within Galicia, revenge attacks on Ukrainians and Operation Vistula.
 Despite these warring factions, and despite Ukrainian Galicians joining the UPA and supporting its anti-Soviet, anti-Polish, and anti-German policies, some also joined Germany in its fight against the USSR, forming the 14th Waffen Grenadier Division of the SS Galizien (1st Ukrainian).
 The Division SS "Galizien" was commanded by German and Austrian officers (Walter Schimana, Fritz Freitag) who were delegated to the division.

-Post-war

-The new Poland/USSR border, with majority Polish-speaking areas to the west, and Ukrainians (Ruthenes) to the east was recognized by the western Allies as part of the Yalta Conference with the Soviet Union.
-There were however large minority populations on either side of the new frontier and the end of the Second World War saw the forcible population transfer of over 500,000 people by the Communist authorities, Ukrainians moving to the east and Poles to the west during Operation Vistula.
+Post WWII

+In August 1945, Poland and the USSR signed a border treaty formally recognizing the new frontier between them.
+According to this treaty, much of prewar Eastern Galicia was incorporated into the Ukrainian Soviet Socialist Republic, while Poland was compensated with lands in the west.
+This border largely followed the Curzon Line, which had already been agreed upon in principle during wartime conferences.
+These territorial changes were confirmed by the major Allied powers, who had recognized the realignment at Yalta.

+Many ethnic Poles who had lived in what became Soviet territory (particularly from the cities of Lviv, Tarnopol, Stanisławów, and Drohobych) were resettled in postwar Poland.
+According to historical estimates, as many as 810,000 Poles left former Eastern Galicia and Volhynia, registering for resettlement in Poland.
+This movement was only partially voluntary: while some Poles opted to leave, others were pressured or compelled to do so, and the Home Army even tried local resistance, though it remained limited.

+At the same time, a large number of Ukrainians who had remained on the Polish side of the new border were uprooted.
+Between October 1944 and September 1946, almost 500,000 Ukrainians registered for resettlement, moving primarily into Soviet Ukraine.
+In 1947, the Polish communist regime launched Operation Vistula, a large-scale forced resettlement designed to break up and dilute the Ukrainian minority in southeastern Poland.
+The forced depopulation of Ukrainians in the borderlands was intended to undermine the social base of the Ukrainian Insurgent Army, which continued guerilla activity in the Carpathians well into the 1950s.